OpenBeta/openbeta-graphql/README.md

 **Endpoint**: https://api.openbeta.io

-You can use any online [playgrounds](https://graphiql-online.com) to explore the API.
+We recommend using an online [playground](https://graphiql-online.com) to explore the API.

 > [Learn more about GraphQL](https://graphql.org)

-### Queries
+### Example query

-Get all sub-areas of Smith Rock
+Get all sub-areas at Smith Rock

 ```graphql
 query Example1 {